 water by feel

-I have used sorghum and millet flours sucessfully.
-I also have used King Arthur Measure for Measure GF Blend, Bob's Red Mill 1 to 1 GF Blend, and GF Jules gluten free flour blends to make a sucessful starter.
+- I have used sorghum, brown rice, and millet flours successfully.
+I also have used King Arthur Measure for Measure GF Blend, Bob's Red Mill 1 to 1 GF Blend, and GF Jules gluten free flour blends to make a successful starter.